Arima Onsen Travel Guide: Top Things to Do & See

 Tips:

 ☛ If you aren’t comfortable bathing with others, then go to Arima Onsen Taketoritei Maruyama (有馬温泉 竹取亭円山), which has as many 8 private onsen pools.
-But just note you have to stay there overnight to utilize their facilities.
+But note that you have to stay overnight to use their facilities.

 Explore Arima Onsen With a Guide

-If you prefer to be guided when you visit Arima Onsen, consider booking one of the below tours!
+If you prefer to be guided during your visit to Arima Onsen, consider booking one of the tours below!

 How to Get to Arima Onsen